petermajor/petermajor.github.io/_posts/2014-07-07-using-protractor-mocks-pt-3.md

 ## Code sample

-I recently wrote another series of posts on <span style="color:pink">implementing optimistic concurrency<span> with AngularJS and Web API.
+I recently wrote another series of posts on [implementing optimistic concurrency]({% post_url 2014-06-05-restangular-and-etags-pt2 %}) with AngularJS and Web API.

 I've taken the code sample for that article and I've written Protractor tests for two scenarios : updating an entity (PUT) and concurrency error on updating an entity (412 - Precondition failed) .